 Lawrence Ford Findlay, Larry’s son, is Kickapoo’s assistant facility director.
 Ford has grown up in the camp industry, attending Rio Vista and working at Kickapoo as a “work boy”.
 Ford’s role at Kickapoo utilizes his knowledge and experience.
 He repairs and maintains all kamp buildings, equipment and vehicles.
 In addition, he helps with the upkeep of the grounds, Ford also helps train and supervise the “work boys,” and assists with the feeding and caring of the horses.
 After graduating from Tivy High School in 2002, Ford earned his certification as a mechanic From Arizona Automotive Institute.
 He worked at Midway Garage in Kerrville for 10 years before taking the position at Kickapoo Kamp.
 Ford lives on camp property and enjoys hunting and camping.

 Aimee Sparrow Bailey is Kickapoo’s Assistant Director for Term Two.
 She has spent more than half of her life at Kickapoo.
-She spent 5 years as a kamper and when she was old enough, she began to work at kamp as a kounselor.
+She spent 5 years as a camper and when she was old enough, she began to work at kamp as a kounselor.
 She spent 4 years as the equestrian director at kamp.
 After taking one summer off, she returned to Kickapoo as program director.
 Aimee has worked in her current position since 2000 and enjoys watching kampers develop their skills each summer at Kickapoo.
 Her outgoing personality and fun-loving spirit make her an asset to the Kickapoo team.
-Aimee graduated from Southwest Texas State University with a degree in interdisciplinary studies and from The University of Texas at San Antonio with a Master's of Counseling.
-When not having fun at kamp, Aimee lives in San Antonio where she is a professional school counselor in the Judson Independent School District.
-Aimee is a member of the Junior League of San Antonio.
-She is the past president of the San Antonio Alpha Delta Pi Alumnae Association and serves as the Social Advisor to the Alpha Delta Pi chapter at Texas State University.
-She loves spending time with her two white Westies, reading, shopping, traveling to Disney World, and listening to live music.
+Aimee graduated from Southwest Texas State University with a degree in interdisciplinary studies and from The University of Texas at San Antonio with a Master’s of Counseling.
+Aimee lives in Selma, Texas where she is a Professional School Counselor with the Judson Independent School District.
+She is also involved in a leadership role of the Texas Counseling Association.
+She loves spending time with her husband, Kevin, her step-children, her Westie fur-kids, reading, shopping, traveling to Disney World, and listening to live music.

-Angie Hodges part of the fourth generation of the Findlay-Hodges family at Kickapoo Kamp, is our Marketing Director.
+Angie Hodges, part of the fourth generation of the Findlay-Hodges family at Kickapoo Kamp, is our Marketing Director.
 While Angie didn’t grow up at Kickapoo, she jumped right in and is committed to making kamp a place where girls can flourish.
 She enjoys her role in helping parents keep up with the daily events at kamp through photos, newsletters, and social media.
-Before taking on her full-time role at Kickapoo, Angie spent several years attending mother-daughter weekends with her girls and enjoyed having her eldest daughter, Sydney, attend Kamp for 6 summers.
+Angie also serves as the staff coordinator for our counselors, and running our mother-daughter weekends.
+Before taking on her full-time role at Kickapoo, Angie spent several years attending mother-daughter weekends with her girls.
+Her eldest daughter, Sydney, has attended Kickapoo for 10 summers, and her youngest daughter Fallon for 6 summers.
 Angie’s professional background makes her a perfect fit for her role at Kickapoo.
-She graduated with a B.A. in Communications from University of Texas at Arlington, and prior to joining Kickapoo's executive staff, spent over 20 years working in the field of advertising and marketing.
+She graduated with a B.A. in Communications from the University of Texas at Arlington, and prior to joining Kickapoo's executive staff, spent over 20 years working in the field of advertising and marketing.
 Angie lives in Southlake with her husband Brian, Laura's son, their daughters Sydney and Fallon, and son Kaden.
-While away from Kamp she enjoys volunteering at her kids' school and watching her children participate in their favorite activities such as football, cheerleading, soccer, and swimming.
+While away from Kamp she enjoys volunteering at her kids' schools and watching her children participate in their favorite activities such as football, cheerleading, volleyball, and swimming.

 Kathy Walden is Kickapoo’s Executive Program Director.
 Kathy joined the Kickapoo family in 2006 when her daughter, Hannah, became a kamper.
 Kathy had seen firsthand the value and quality of Kickapoo Kamp through her friendships with other kamp families and her experiences with bringing school and scout groups to kamp for weekend retreats, and she wanted her daughter to get to experience Kickapoo.
 Kathy has many talents that are utilized in creating a quality program at Kickapoo.
 She enjoys watching kampers enjoy the parties and special activities that her artistic flare and organizational abilities help create.
 Each fall, she designs Kickapoo’s annual yearbook.
 Kathy graduated from the University of Texas with a BS in Education and is an avid Longhorn fan.
-She has taught career & technology classes, yearbook, language arts and teen leadership at C.D.
-Fulkes Middle School in Round Rock ISD since 1990.
+After a 28-year teaching career at C.D.
+Fulkes Middle School in Round Rock ISD, she retired in 2018.
 Kathy lives in Georgetown with her husband and two children.
-She enjoys photography, graphic design projects, scrapbooking, reading and spending time with her family.
+She enjoys photography, graphic design projects, scrapbooking, reading, traveling and spending time with her family.

 Kerrville, Texas • USA